SBS (Australian TV channel): Programming

 SBS is required by charter to meet certain programming obligations.
-Although it has a strong focus on international news and current affairs, it also presents documentaries and educational programs, drama, comedy, films and sport.
-SBS devotes a significant part of its morning television schedule to news bulletins in languages other than English as well as showing many subtitled, foreign-language films.
-Its own news and current affairs aim to have a higher concentration on international affairs than the ABC or the commercial networks.
-It also shows many documentaries and current-affairs programs, while its sports coverage has a strong focus on international sports.
+Although it maintains a focus on international news and current affairs, it also presents documentaries, drama, comedy, films, and sport.

+SBS centers its morning schedule on news bulletins in languages other than English.
+Outside of its news bulletins, SBS broadcasts a selection of subtitled, foreign-language films and documentaries, alongside a sports portfolio centered on international events such as the FIFA World Cup and the Tour de France.

 SBS's drama line-up mostly consists of imported content.
-International productions shown include Inspector Rex, Unit One, Funland, Shameless, Medici and ZeroZeroZero.
+International productions shown include Inspector Rex, Unit One, Funland, Shameless, Medici, and ZeroZeroZero.
 Recent locally produced programs have included Kick, or East West 101.

-Comedy on SBS has included locally produced shows 'SBS Monday comedy slot) but also foreign series such as The Ricky Gervais Show, Skins, bro'Town, South Park (until 2020), Corner Gas, Nighty Night and Queer as Folk.
-The channel has presented flagship comedy shows, which include Pizza, Newstopia, Life Support, John Safran, Swift and Shift Couriers, Bogan Pride, in addition to reality television series, Nerds FC, or Song for the Socceroos.
-As well as this, anime from Japan also aired on SBS, with programs including Neon Genesis Evangelion, Samurai Champloo (as well as shows like Bubblegum Crisis Tokyo 2040 and Bleach in the past) and the Studio Ghibli movies, as well as several cult movies.
-Dadı, the Turkish version of the American sitcom The Nanny was shown on SBS, as were numerous sitcoms, soap operas, drama series and movies in languages other than English, including Mexican and Brazilian telenovelas and Bollywood movies.
-Such programming is subtitled in English (such subtitling is typically applied by SBS itself via their inhouse subtitling department), but very little such content is now shown on the station; it has been replaced by largely English-language programming.
+Comedy on SBS has included locally produced shows, such as the SBS Monday comedy slot, but also foreign series such as The Ricky Gervais Show, Skins, Bro'Town, South Park (until 2020), Corner Gas, Nighty Night, and Queer as Folk.
+The channel has presented comedy shows, which include Pizza, Newstopia, Life Support, John Safran, Swift and Shift Couriers, Bogan Pride, in addition to reality television series, Nerds FC, and Song for the Socceroos.
+As well as this, anime from Japan also aired on SBS, with programs including Neon Genesis Evangelion, Samurai Champloo (as well as shows like Bubblegum Crisis Tokyo 2040 and Bleach in the past), and the Studio Ghibli movies, as well as several cult movies.
+Dadı, the Turkish version of the American sitcom The Nanny, was shown on SBS, as were numerous sitcoms, soap operas, drama series, and movies in languages other than English, including Mexican and Brazilian telenovelas and Bollywood movies.
+Such programming is subtitled in English (such subtitling is typically applied by SBS itself via its in-house subtitling department).